-Our friends at Capital Claims Tax Depreciation are taking over the blog this week for an easy-to-understand explanation of the difference between capital improvements and repairs and maintenance.
-Read on below!
+Our friends at Capital Claims Tax Depreciation are taking over the blog this week for an easy-to-understand explanation of the difference between capital improvements vs repairs and maintenance.

 Investors often confuse repairs and maintenance with capital improvements.
 Both are legitimate tax deductions, but they’re treated differently when recording your deductions for tax purposes each year.

-Commercial properties are treated differently again, click here to see the Capital Claims Tax Depreciation recent article on refurbishing business spaces.
+Commercial properties are treated differently again, however, the Capital Claims Tax Depreciation’s recent article on refurbishing business spaces provides more information.

 Regardless of the type, if you own an investment property, the best way to ensure your depreciation deductions have been maximised is to use a depreciation schedule.
 You can read CCTD’s article covering a depreciation schedule for more information.

 If you’re not sure about which deductions you might be entitled to, don’t hesitate to give the Capital Claims Tax Depreciation team a buzz for an estimate.
 They can also review your current depreciation schedule reviewed free of charge.
 Sound good?
-Get in touch at 1300 922 220 to speak to one of our friendly team members today.
+Get in touch with us or call 1300 922 220 to speak to one of our friendly team members today.